DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusters/cluster-scheduler-plugin.md

+---
+MTPE: ModetaNiu
+Date: 2024-06-06
+---

 # Deploy Second Scheduler scheduler-plugins in a Cluster

-This page describes how to deploy a second scheduler scheduler-plugins in a cluster.
+This page describes how to deploy a second scheduler-plugins in a cluster.

 ## Why do we need scheduler-plugins?

-The cluster created through the platform will install the native K8s scheduler, but the native scheduler has many limitations:
+The cluster created through the platform will install the native K8s scheduler-plugin, but the native scheduler-plugin has many limitations:

-- The native scheduler cannot meet scheduling requirements, you can choose to use [CoScheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/coscheduling), [CapacityScheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/capacityscheduling) and other scheduler-plugins plugins
+- The native scheduler-plugin cannot meet scheduling requirements, so you can use either [CoScheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/coscheduling), [CapacityScheduling](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/capacityscheduling) or other types of scheduler-plugins.
-- In special scenarios, a new scheduler is needed to complete scheduling tasks without affecting the process of the native scheduler
+- In special scenarios, a new scheduler-plugin is needed to complete scheduling tasks without affecting the process of the native scheduler-plugin.
-- Distinguish schedulers with different functionalities by switching scheduler names to achieve different scheduling scenarios
+- Distinguish scheduler-plugins with different functionalities and achieve different scheduling scenarios by switching scheduler-plugin names.

-This page takes the scenario of using the vgpu scheduler while combining the cosheduling plugin capability of scheduler-plugins as an example to introduce how to install and use scheduler-plugins.
+This page takes the scenario of using the vgpu scheduler-plugin while combining the coscheduling plugin capability of scheduler-plugins as an example to introduce how to install and use scheduler-plugins.

-## Install scheduler-plugins
+## Installing scheduler-plugins

 ### Prerequisites

-- kubean is a new feature introduced in version v0.13.0, please ensure that the version is >= this version when managing the cluster.
+- kubean is a new feature introduced in v0.13.0, please ensure that your version is v0.13.0 or higher.
 - The installation version of scheduler-plugins is v0.27.8, please ensure that the cluster version is compatible with it.
   Refer to the document [Compatibility Matrix](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master?tab=readme-ov-file#compatibility-matrix).

 ### Installation Process

-1. Add the scheduler-plugins parameter in **Create Cluster** -> **Advanced Configuration** -> **Custom Parameters**.
+1. Add the scheduler-plugins parameter in **Create Cluster** -> **Advanced Settings** -> **Custom Parameters**.

     ```yaml
     scheduler_plugins_enabled:true